nasa-jpl-memex/memex-explorer/docs/source/user_guide.rst

 list text file containing newline-delimited URLs.

-For ACHE crawls, you will need to provide the same inputs as above, and furthermore select a Crawl Model.
+For ACHE crawls, you will need to provide the same inputs as above, and further select a Crawl Model.